KareemDabbour/dotk_interpreter/README.md

 ```

 ### Indexing
-Arrays in `Dot-K` can be indexed much like in Python *_without slices_*.
+Arrays in `Dot-K` can be indexed much like in Python.
-For example, indexing can be done with negative numbers (`-1 referring to the last element of the array`).
+For example, indexing can be done with slices and negative numbers (`-1 referring to the last element of the array`).

 More array examples can be seen in `examples/arrays.k`